Making Peace with God

 IF SO, THIS ONE YEAR INTENSIVE FELLOWSHIP IS IDEAL FOR YOU.
 IT IS DESIGNED FOR THOSE WHO WANT TO PRACTICE DOING THEOLOGY FROM BELOW AND FORM OTHERS TO DO THE SAME.
-TOGETHER, WE BECOME CONTEMPLATIVE ACTIVISTS WHO HAVE A WAY OF SEEING, DOING AND BEING THAT FREES THEM TO DO THINGS THEY NEVER THOUGHT POSSIBLE.
+TOGETHER, WE BECOME CONTEMPLATIVE ACTIVISTS WHO HAVE A WAY OF SEEING, DOING AND BEING THAT FREES US TO DO THINGS WE NEVER THOUGHT POSSIBLE.

 - One Year Fellowship (Sept-June)

 - Guest Presenters: Senior Fellows and Friends of the Network.

 - Final Project: A Rule of Life that Integrates Your Faith Tradition.

 - Credit Options: Negotiated with Academic Partners.

 - Pathway to Ordination with Street Psalms Community.

 A COHORT-BASED FELLOWSHIP PARTICIPATING IN A GLOBAL CONVERSATION.